TNA World Tag Team Championship: Reigns

 The inaugural champions were Team 3D (Brother Devon and Brother Ray), who were awarded the championship on the May 17, 2007 edition of TNA Today.
 At days, The North's (Ethan Page and Josh Alexander) reign is the longest in the title's history.
 Eric Young/Super Eric and Kaz's only reign holds the record for shortest reign in the title's history at a half day.
 Individually, James Storm holds the record with seven reigns, while Beer Money and The Wolves (Davey Richards and Eddie Edwards) share the record of five reigns as a team.

 Although the title is a World Tag Team Championship, three wrestlers have held the championship by themselves — Samoa Joe, Kurt Angle, and Matt Morgan.
 Joe held the championship during his entire reign alone; however, Angle held the championship alone for 15 days until Sting won a match involving three other competitors to become Angle's partner, and Morgan held the title after turning on and (kayfabe) injuring his tag team championship partner Hernandez.
-Overall, there have been 74 reigns shared between 73 wrestlers and 48 teams.
+Overall, there have been 76 reigns shared between 74 wrestlers and 49 teams.

-The current champions are The Hardys (Jeff Hardy and Matt Hardy), who are in their fourth reign as a team.
-They defeated The Nemeth Brothers (Nic Nemeth and Ryan Nemeth), The Rascalz (Myron Reed and Zachary Wentz), and Fir$t Cla$$ (A. J. Francis and KC Navarro) in a Four-way tag team ladder match on July 20, 2025 at Slammiversary in Elmont, New York to win the titles.
+The Nemeths (Nic Nemeth and Ryan Nemeth) are the current champions in their second reign both as a team and individually.
+They won the title by defeating The Hardys (Matt Hardy and Jeff Hardy) in a Steel Cage tornado tag team match at Lockdown on August 23, 2026, in Chicago, Illinois.